mikebryant/django-autoconfig/docs/index.rst

 ----------------

 1. If a setting does not exist, it will be defined.
-2. If a setting exists, and is a ``list`` or ``tuple``, the contents will be appended to the existing setting, ignoring any duplicates.
+2. If a setting exists and is a ``list`` or ``tuple``, the contents will be appended to the existing setting, ignoring any duplicates.
-3. If a setting exists, and is a ``dict``, the contents, the keys will be merged, and values merged according to these same rules.
+3. If a setting exists and is a ``dict``, the keys will be merged, and values merged, according to these same rules.
 4. If an app is in ``AUTOCONFIG_DISABLED_APPS``, that app won't have its autoconfig processed.

 Inconsistent States
 -------------------

-If autoconfig cannot reach an inconsistent state, an ``ImproperlyConfigured`` exception will be raised.
+If autoconfig cannot reach a consistent state, an ``ImproperlyConfigured`` exception will be raised.
 This means that two or more apps could not agree on the required settings, and this must be manually reserved.